 Landed your first job?
 Now follow these tips that will significantly impact your financial future.

+You’ve landed your first job and received a paycheck.
+Now there’s real money in your wallet.
+This is heaven, right?
 It sure is!
 And you can keep that feeling of utopia by being a savvy money manager.
 Michigan State University Extension recommends focusing on these five important tips:

 A need is something you have to have to survive (shelter, food and water, and clothes to be comfortable).
 A want is something you would like to have.
 It’s okay to buy things you want as long as you recognize that those are nice “extras” and that you could do without them.
 Go easy on buying your wants.
 Keep the need/want distinction in mind whenever you are considering spending your hard-earned money.